Things to Do Green Island

 Are you looking for something new?
 Green Island is ready to raise the stakes in reef snorkelling and diving experiences with the Snuba Diving shallow water diving system.
 With no heavy equipment and air tanks that float on the surface, travellers can venture up to 3 metres under the sea.

-If you prefer to be closer to the water’s surface, the Snuba Doo Power Snorkelling provides you with a buoyancy vest and a scuba regulator mouthpiece that makes it easier to breathe than when doing regular Snorkelling.
+Suppose you prefer to be closer to the water’s surface.
+In that case, the Snuba Doo Power Snorkelling provides you with a buoyancy vest and a scuba regulator mouthpiece that makes it easier to breathe than when doing regular Snorkelling.

 For the ultimate underwater adventure, look no further than Seawalker.
-There are not many experiences that can top take a walk on the Great Barrier Reef seafloor!
+Not many experiences can top take a walk on the Great Barrier Reef seafloor!

 Let the Seawalker team set you up with a helmet and guide you on tour 5 metres below the surface.